-Onitonia Relative Ranking of Route Alternative Criteria Route Alternative 1 Route Alternative 2 Route Alternative 4 Route Alternative 5 Route Alternative 4-A No-Build Alternative Technical/ Economic Feasibility: Alignment Heavy curvature on approaches to Mississippi River valley Moderate curvature in Iowa Heavy earthwork requirements on approaches to Mississippi River valley Light curvature Heavy earthwork requirements to add third main track Moderate curvature along Illinois River Moderate curvature between Des Moines and Atlantic Moderate earthwork requirements Light curvature Heavy earthwork requirements to add third main track Moderate curvature between Des Moines and Atlantic Moderate earthwork requirements No change to existing alignments Technical/ Economic Feasibility: Structures New or improved East Dubuque Tunnel New Mississippi River bridge • New Mississippi and Des Moines (Kate Shelly) bridges • Grade separation with UP at Des Moines • New Mississippi River bridge • Grade separation with UP at Des Moines • No changes to structures Technical/ Economic Feasibility: Grade Crossings High number of grade crossings, but not technically complicated Substantial challenges at each grade crossing High number of grade crossings, but not technically complicated Substantial challenges at each grade crossing High number of grade crossings, but not technically complicated No changes to grade crossings Economic Feasibility: Base + \$550 million Base + \$1,005 million Base Base + \$1,230.6 million Base + \$147.2 million Not applicable Environmental Concerns: Environmental Impacts No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified Environmental Concerns: Right- of-Way 2,200 acres needed (600 urban/1,600 rural) 3,200 acres needed (950 urban/2,250 rural) 2,100 acres needed (800 urban/1,300 rural) 3,000 acres needed (850 urban/2,150 rural) 2,200 acres needed (800 urban/1,400 rural) None Meets Purpose and Need No No No No Yes No Carried forward No No No No Yes Yes ^a
+Relative Ranking of Route Alternative - Criteria Route Alternative 1 Route Alternative 2 Route Alternative 4 Route Alternative 5 Route Alternative 4-A No-Build Alternative Technical/ Economic Feasibility: Alignment Heavy curvature on approaches to Mississippi River valley Moderate curvature in Iowa Heavy earthwork requirements on approaches to Mississippi River valley Light curvature Heavy earthwork requirements to add third main track Moderate curvature along Illinois River Moderate curvature between Des Moines and Atlantic Moderate earthwork requirements Light curvature Heavy earthwork requirements to add third main track Moderate curvature between Des Moines and Atlantic Moderate earthwork requirements • No change to existing alignments Technical/ Economic Feasibility: Structures New or improved East Dubuque Tunnel New Mississippi River bridge • New Mississippi and Des Moines (Kate Shelly) bridges • Grade separation with UP at Des Moines • New Mississippi River bridge • Grade separation with UP at Des Moines • No changes to structures Technical/ Economic Feasibility: Grade Crossings High number of grade crossings, but not technically complicated Substantial challenges at each grade crossing High number of grade crossings, but not technically complicated Substantial challenges at each grade crossing High number of grade crossings, but not technically complicated No changes to grade crossings Economic Feasibility: Base + \$550 million Base + \$1,005 million Base Base + \$1,230.6 million Base + \$147.2 million Not applicable Environmental Concerns: Environmental Impacts No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified No unreasonable environmental resource issues identified Environmental Concerns: Right- of-Way 2,200 acres needed (600 urban/1,600 rural) 3,200 acres needed (950 urban/2,250 rural) 2,100 acres needed (800 urban/1,300 rural) 3,000 acres needed (850 urban/2,150 rural) 2,200 acres needed (800 urban/1,400 rural) None Meets Purpose and Need No No No No Yes No Carried forward No No No No Yes Yes a

-Note: ^a While the No-Build Alternative does not meet purpose and need, it is carried forward to provide a basis of comparison to any route alternative (40 CFR 1502.14; 64 FR 28545).
+Note: a While the No-Build Alternative does not meet purpose and need, it is carried forward to provide a basis of comparison to any route alternative (40 CFR 1502.14; 64 FR 28545).

-This route alternative did not meet the purpose and need for the Project because it would not attract the necessary ridership from Omaha and Iowa communities to generate adequate revenue.
-In addition, because this route alternative is longest and slowest of the routes it would not offer a competitive travel time.
-In addition, because of its length, Route Alternative 1 would have excessive operations and maintenance costs.
-Route Alternative 1 also did not meet the technical/economic criteria because it would require a major new structure over the Mississippi River and its costs were excessive.
+Route Alternative 1 did not meet the purpose and need for the Project because it would not attract the necessary ridership from Iowa communities and the Omaha/Council Bluffs metropolitan area to generate adequate revenue.
+In addition, because this route alternative is longest and slowest of the route alternatives, it would not offer a competitive travel time, and because of its length, Route Alternative 1 would have excessive operations and maintenance costs.
+Route Alternative 1 also did not meet the technical/economic criteria because it would require a major new structure over the Mississippi River and its costs were excessive compared to the base case of preliminary cost estimates for improvement of Route Alternative 4, which had the least expensive costs.
 Route Alternative 1 was determined to be neither reasonable nor feasible.